 Condition prefixes specified on a PACKAGE statement apply to all procedures contained in the package unless overridden on the PROCEDURE statement.
-For more information on condition prefixes, refer to "Condition prefixes" on page 349.
+For more information, see "Condition prefixes" on page 337.

 package-name

 The name of the package.
 All PACKAGE names must be unique within a linked module.